-The Senior Adventure Program is for 14 to 18 yrs olds (as of Dec.31st of the year in which the session starts) who want to be active, have fun and enjoy the outdoors.
+The Nordic Adventure Program is for 14 to 18 yrs olds (as of Dec.31st of the year in which the session starts) who want to be active, have fun and enjoy the outdoors.
 We do a number of activities throughout the fall and spring and when there is snow, we ski!
 Some of the activities we have done in the past include: orienteering, scavenger hunts, rock climbing, aerial park, bike rides, canoeing, hiking, fitness training and winter camping.
 With the Adventure program we love variety!

 Our ski outings are focused on fun, fitness and building endurance.
 Our big event of the ski season is the Canadian Ski Marathon where most of our skiers will ski over 100 km and some of them complete the whole 160 km.
 Many of our first year skiers achieve great personal goals on this weekend.
 Our focus is on classic skiing so there is no need to purchase a set of skate boots and skis.